 You can easily check access information and consult feedback from other EV drivers directly on your Chargemap app.

-For example, here is a non-exhaustive list of supermarkets offering free charging stations in the UK/Europe:
+For example, here is a non-exhaustive list of supermarkets offering free charging stations in Europe:

 In the UK, the charging network Pod Point operates most free charge points in supermarket car parks.